CreativeCodingLab/TextAnnotationGraphs/README.md

 ## Development

-Tasks are managed with [`npm` scripts](https://docs.npmjs.com/misc/scripts).
+Tasks are managed via [`npm` scripts](https://docs.npmjs.com/misc/scripts) and the [`runjs` build tool](https://github.com/pawelgalazka/runjs).
+The most commonly used tasks are listed in `package.json`, and details for the various sub-tasks can be found in `runfile.js`.

 ### Building the source
-Assuming you've cloned the repository, simply run `npm run all` to install dependencies and transpile the source to ES2015.
+Assuming you've cloned the repository, simply run `npm install && npm run build` to install dependencies and transpile the source to ES2015.

 ### Live monitoring of changes

-For convience, you can monitor changes to the library's source (css + js) with the following `npm` task:
+For convenience, you can monitor changes to the library's sources (css + js) with the following `npm` task:

 ```
 npm run watch